Veronica Samuels

 VISIT YUMA COUNTY LIBRARY

-If you are a bookworm like me, you will love your visit to Yuma County Library, located at South 21st Drive, a free Yuma attraction.
+If you are a bookworm like me, you will love your visit to the Yuma County Library, located at South 21st Drive, a free Yuma attraction.

 This stunning public library is one of the best things to do in Yuma AZ, and is home to plenty of books, including exquisite collections of journals and even a selection of e-books that can be downloaded onto your phone or tablet.